Handheld HAM radios are great since they are small and portable, but you may find yourself needing to extend their range.

 I finally decided to see if a simple antenna upgrade would rectify these issues.

-I’ve had the ExpertPower 14.5″ DUAL BAND 144/430Mhz U/V SMA-F Antenna on my Amazon Wishlist for ages, and since it runs around $12, I can’t figure out why I hadn’t bought it up until now.
+I’ve had the ExpertPower 14.5″ DUAL BAND 144/430Mhz U/V SMA-F Antenna on my Amazon Wishlist for ages, and since it is so low cost, I can’t figure out why I hadn’t bought it up until now.

-I decided to break open my piggy bank and use the $12, I had saved, so I could purchase the ExpertPower 14.5″ antenna.
+I decided to break open my piggy bank so I could purchase the ExpertPower 14.5″ antenna.

 The procedure to change antennas took 30 seconds and required no tools.
 If you can twist a knob, you can change the antenna!